trunk-studio/charder-gitbook/api-design/mise/http-methods.md

 資料來源: [REST cook book - What are idempotent and/or safe methods?](http://restcookbook.com/HTTP%20Methods/idempotency/)

+**Cacheable Methods**

+Request methods can be defined as "cacheable" to indicate that responses to them are allowed to be stored for future reuse; for specific requirements see [RFC7234](https://tools.ietf.org/html/rfc7234).
+In general, safe methods that do not depend on a current or authoritative response are defined as cacheable; this specification defines GET, HEAD, and POST as cacheable, although the overwhelming majority of cache implementations only support GET and HEAD.

 ### Compare GET vs. POST

 * GET 可以被加入瀏覽器歷史紀錄，反之 POST 不行。